Tacos Dorados (Deep Fried Tacos)

 • Heat the oil over medium heat in a sauce pot.
 Add sauce, cumin, oregano, salt, and pepper.

 • Allow the salsa to simmer for about 10 minutes.
-Turn off the heat and let it cool down a bit before drizzling your tacos with this.
+Turn off the heat and set aside.

 • Warm tortillas on a skillet or pan until soft and pliable.
 Put them between a kitchen cloth to keep them warm.